-Business Rate Appeals The Council has a significant number of outstanding appeals against the 2010 Valuation Office (VO) rating list (Rateable Value £38.569m) which can take a number of years to be heard.
-An estimate of the expected refunds to business ratepayers as a result of these appeals for prior, current and future years is based on VO data for settled and outstanding appeals, assuming average percentages of claims being successful (34.16%) and average percentages of reductions to rateable value (7.92%).
-The council's share of the provision set aside for appeals is £0.975m.
+Business Rate Appeals The Council has a significant number of outstanding appeals against the 2010 Valuation Office (VO) rating list (Rateable Value £38.464m) which can take a number of years to be heard.
+An estimate of the expected refunds to business ratepayers as a result of these appeals for prior, current and future years is based on VO data for settled and outstanding appeals, assuming average percentages of claims being successful and average percentages of reductions to rateable values relevant to the year of appeal.
+The council's share of the provision set aside for appeals is £2.434m.